A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Preliminaries

 The time derivative of a function $f$ is written as $\partial_t f$, or sometimes with the subscript notation $f_t$.
 Throughout, we shall use Einstein's summation convention wherein a repeated index in the same term indicates summation over all values of that index.
-We shall also use the standard Kronecker delta symbol $\delta^i_j$ and Levi-Civita symbol $\epsilon^i_j$.
+We shall also use the standard Kronecker delta symbol $\delta^i_j$.

-Given an Eulerian variable $\fe(y,t)$ and its ALE counterpart $f(x,t)$, we can relate their spatial and temporal derivatives by applying the chain rule to \eqref{composition}.
-For simplicity, assume that $\fe$ is a scalar function.
-Then we compute